Want to instantly make your next dinner party more interactive and memorable? Turn it into an olive oil tasting party!

 The best way to experience the full flavor of an olive oil is to slurp it—yep, things will get noisy!

-- While doing this, notice the “retro-nasal aroma” of the oil, or the aroma that enters the back of your nose from your throat while the oil is in your mouth.
-Additional aromatic compounds are released once the oil is in your mouth, so this aroma is more nuanced than when you simply sniff.
+- While doing this, notice the “retronasal aroma” of the oil, or the aroma that enters the back of your nose from your throat while the oil is in your mouth.
+Additional aromatic compounds are released once the oil is in your mouth, so this aroma includes many more odors than when you simply sniff.

 - Notice how the taste of the oil compares to the smell, and write down some of the main flavors and additional aromas you notice.
 Use the descriptors listed above as a guide.

-- Spit or swallow the oil.
-There’s no harm in swallowing (olive oil is chock full of health benefits), but if you’re trying a bunch of oils, you may want to spit a few.
+- Swallow at least a small amount of the oil in order to assess the pungency (detected in the back of the throat).
+There’s no harm in swallowing all of it (olive oil is chock full of health benefits), but if you’re trying a bunch of oils, you may want to spit some of the sample.
+It's better to take a decent mouthful and spit most of it than to take a tiny sip and only wet the tip of your tongue.

 This is the fun part, and it’s basically an instant conversation starter if you’re around new people.